emqx/emqx-exporter/README.md

 ```

 ## Prometheus Config
-For EMQX5 version, make sure the EMQX cluster has exposed metrics by prometheus, check it in dashboard(http://your_cluster_addr:18083/#/monitoring/integration).
+For EMQX 5 and above, make sure the EMQX cluster has exposed metrics by prometheus, check it in dashboard(http://your_cluster_addr:18083/#/monitoring/integration).

-__Note that disable the prometheus push mode(Pushgateway)__
+__Note that disable the prometheus push mode(PushGateway)__

 Scrape Config:

 ```yaml
 scrape_configs:
 - job_name: 'emqx'